Diversity in the Community

 Committed to achieving a balanced and heterogeneous campus, the College proactively recruits students who represent a cross-section of groups and societies within the United States and around the world.
 By drawing from the most broadly defined community, the college fosters intra- and cross-cultural communication, understanding and good faith, valuing equally the unique talents and approaches of individuals and the strong bonds they form around shared interests.

-- Ethnicity: Students of color account for 22.4 percent of Skidmore’s student body, breaking out as follows: Asian, 5.6 percent; Hispanic, 8.5 percent; Black, 3.7 percent; Hawaiian, 0.2 percent, and two or more races, 4.4 percent.
+- Ethnicity: Students of color account for 22.4 percent of Skidmore’s student body, breaking out as follows: Asian, 5.7 percent; Hispanic, 8.5 percent; Black, 4.1 percent; and two or more races, 4.1 percent.

 - Gender: 60 percent of Skidmore students are female, 40 percent are male.